initialed85/djangolang/README.md

 - [TODO] Explicit tests for the cache
 - [TODO] Mechanism to optionally partition cache by authentication (i.e. public vs private endpoint caching)
 - [TODO] Better tests for OpenAPI schema generation
-- [TODO] Ephemeral pub-sub using Redis
+- [TODO] Ephemeral pub-sub using Redis w/ WebSocket client
-- [TODO] WebSocket client for ephemeral pub-sub
 - [TODO] Support for custom endpoints
 - [TODO] Make the errors more readable (probably populate an `objects: []any` field)
 - [TODO] Move some of the configuration injection further out (environment variables at the outside, but just function parameters further in)